solliancenet/microsoft-mysql-developer-guide/04_EndToEndDev/04_00-1_Common-Azure-development-services-overview.md

 Azure Logic Apps provide integration services for enterprises, connecting applications that reside on-premises and in the cloud.
 Azure Logic Apps *workflows* execute *actions* after a *trigger* is fired.

 Azure Logic Apps interface with external systems through *managed connectors*.
-Microsoft provides a managed connector for MySQL databases, but this connector cannot easily be used for Azure PaaS MySQL, as the MySQL managed connector accesses local MySQL databases through a data gateway.
+Microsoft provides a managed connector for MySQL databases, but this connector cannot easily be used for Azure Database for MySQL, as the MySQL managed connector accesses local MySQL databases through a data gateway.

 #### Resources